-No, I won't - I'll have less than the 2% minimum or more than the 20% maximum
+No, I won't - I'll have less than the 5% minimum or more than the 20% maximum.

 If your answer to the above question is 'no', you will not be able to satisfy the deposit requirement.
-Your home loan will not be eligible to participate under the FHG.
+Your home loan as an individual or as joint applicants - will not be eligible to participate under the FHBG.